-The EPI Foundation developed a Stockpile Management System (SMS); a digital tool for secure storage of inventory data of government-held ivory stocks.
-This facilitates the annual inventory of stockpiles to comply with requirements of The Convention on International Trade in Endangered Species (CITES), supports law enforcement efforts, and provides data for targeted wildlife protection.
-The EPI Foundation provides training for the app and technology, resources and support to enable continued independent use.
+The SMS enables the secure management of government-held ivory stocks, facilitates the annual inventory of stockpiles to comply with requirements of The Convention on International Trade in Endangered Species (CITES) and others, supports law enforcement efforts, and provides data for targeted wildlife protection.
+Stop Ivory provides training for the app and technology to enable continued independent management of stockpiles, as well as 4 instruction manuals on using the Inventory App: using the Stockpile Management Server, administration of the SMS Server and using the Ivory Movement Application for transfer from one storage location to another - which are available in English, Portuguese and French.

 The SMS protocols, tools, training and technical support has been accredited by CITES and has been used widely across EPI member States.